 If you need financial aid to help you pay for college, you must complete the Free Application for Federal Student Aid (FAFSA®) form.
-The 2018–19 FAFSA form was made available as of Oct.
-1, 2017.
-You should fill it out as soon as possible on the official government site, fafsa.gov.
+The 2020–21 FAFSA form will be available on Oct.
+1, 2019.
+You should fill it out as soon as possible on or after Oct.
+1 at the official government site, fafsa.gov.

 It’ll be easier to complete the FAFSA form if you gather what you need ahead of time.
 Below is what you’ll need to fill it out.

 1. Your FSA ID*